Ylianst/Authenticode-JS/readme.md

 exehandler.unsign({ out: '/tmp/windowsexecutable-unsigned.exe' });
 ```

-You can sign or re-sign an exectuable.
+You can sign or re-sign an exectuable and timestamp it.
 You can load the certificate PEM file using the built in `loadcertificate()` method, or you can pass null as the certificate and a test certificate will be generated and used to sign the executable.
 The `desc` and `url` options are optional.

 ```
 const cert = require("authenticode").loadCertificates("/tmp/signingcert.pem");
-exehandler.sign(cert, { out: '/tmp/windowsexecutable-signed.exe', desc: "description", url: "https://sample.org" });
+exehandler.sign(cert, { out: '/tmp/windowsexecutable-signed.exe', desc: "description", url: "https://sample.org", time: "http://timestamp.sectigo.com" });
 ```

 You can generate your own code signing certificate.
 All of the certificate creation values are optional, but `cn` should really be present.
 Oddly, the serial number should be an integer that starts with a single leading `0`, for example `0123` or `01111`.
 Once created, you can use node-forge to save the certificate.